 Here we are, now

 If our goal was to simply build a commenting and forum thing quickly, we could have had it done in a few months.
 In fact our early proof of concepts/prototypes were ready within a few months.
-Most won’t have the requirements we had as they won’t be building large free cloud based services like this.
+Most won’t have the requirements we had as they won’t be building large cloud based services like this.

 They likely aren’t so obsessive over details as we are, either.